SSDL-SNU/DeepSNUPI/README.md

 # Dataset
-## Preprocessed input
+## Preprocessed data
-We provide the preprocessed input examples in the `dataset` folder
+We provide the preprocessed data in the `dataset/origami/` folder
+  - The training set: `dataset/origami/training_set`
-  - The input examples for GNN predict: `dataset/origami/`
+  - The input samples from SNUPI: `dataset/origami/snupi_input_samples/`

 ## Prepare your own DNA graph representation
 You can also generate your own input by [SNUPI](https://github.com/SSDL-SNU/SNUPI/tree/master) from caDNAno design